 Keto-Adaption and Weight Loss

 When adapting to a ketogenic diet it’s okay to feel a touch more tired and sluggish.
 You may have a harder time exercising or working out as the body is adapting to a high fat low-carb lifestyle.
 The body takes a few weeks to get used to a high-fat diet and shift into a state of ketosis to burn ketones for energy, and this, in turn, causes the response.
 When becoming keto-adapted, your energy levels revert to normal and possibly more than they did on a high-carb diet.
+See our keto food pyramid for a quick check for what to eat for keto-adaptation.

-Adapting To A Ketogenic Diet
+Adapting to a Ketogenic Diet

 The brain and major organs can adapt well to using ketones on a high-fat ketogenic diet despite the belief that it can only use carbohydrates.